MicrosoftDocs/VBA-Docs/api/Excel.QueryTable.WebFormatting.md

 # QueryTable.WebFormatting property (Excel)

-Returns or sets a value that determines how much formatting from a Web page, if any, is applied when you import the page into a query table.
+Returns or sets a value that determines how much formatting from a web page, if any, is applied when you import the page into a query table.
 Read/write  **[xlWebFormatting](Excel.XlWebFormatting.md)**.

 ## Syntax